SoarGroup/SoarGroup.github.io/docs/soar_manual/06_SemanticMemory.md

 disk (per the database and path parameters; see [`smem` command](../reference/cli/cmd_smem.md)).
 If the store is located on disk, users can use any standard SQLite programs/components to access/query its contents.
-However, using a disk- based semantic store is very costly (performance is discussed in greater detail in Section [Performance](#performance)), and running in memory is recommended for most runs.
+However, using a disk-based semantic store is very costly (performance is discussed in greater detail in Section [Performance](#performance)), and running in memory is recommended for most runs.